The Lab Essays

 - Developing and testing ideas (August ‘17 – December ‘17) – focusing on a small number of areas identified in the ‘research and discovery’ phase.
 Supporting Lab participants to develop their peer support ideas and projects locally.

-- Distilling and Sharing learning (January ‘18 – May ‘18) – drawing together the areas of work from the ‘developing and testing ideas’ phase, collating what we have learned and how the new insights could be practically applied.
+- Distilling and Sharing learning (January ‘18 – May ‘18) – drawing together the areas of work from the ‘developing and testing ideas’ phase, collating what we have learned and how the new insights could be practically applied (read this essay for a summary of the Lab’s learning on peer support).

 During the project, the Lab collaborated almost 200 Lab participants – a fantastic group of people including clinicians, patients, designers, academics, Q members, non-Q members, representatives from charities, social care, housing associations, national bodies and think tanks.